Patterned Vinyl Flooring – 30+ New Styles To Shake The Floor Under Your Feet

 Their availability as individual ceramic tiles has opened up some real design possibilities and with options of being printed behind glass for the kitchen and bathroom, they are a softer and delicate way of adding focus and impact.

-Rippling softly across the floor, these designs look fantastic when Room Hero colour matched within a kitchen or bathroom space.
-A real luxury patterned vinyl flooring and all the hassle of installation removed when your design is laid out on a roll.
+Rippling softly across the floor, these designs look fantastic when Room Hero colour matched within your room space.
+A real luxury pattern vinyl flooring and all the hassle of installation is removed when your design is laid out on a roll.

 Abstract geometric design

-With the Mort & Hex geometric retro vinyl flooring patterns, we’re adding in bold lines to fuse drama with impact and focus.
-Colourful and punchy, somewhere between the Memphis cool and 80s retro vibe, we’re loving the trend these new designs are setting with more additions to come throughout the seasons.
+With the geometric flooring designs, we’re adding in bold lines to fuse drama with impact and focus.
+Colourful and punchy, somewhere between the Memphis cool and 80s retro vibe.
+We’re loving the trend these new designs set.

 Houndstooth originated way back in the 1800s for keeping-warm farming jackets but sprinkle in a little colour, let it put on its Kate Spade’s and step forward to the 2010s!

 Like many of the geometric motifs, even when given a totally different look, it’s still recognisable under all the make-up.
 It may have a sense of vintage floors deep within its patterned roots but the arrow tiles convey a sense every bit as modern as some of our other designs.

 Sophisticated, elegant and, in subtle shades, even a hint of the Scandi.
 Whoever said colourful vinyl flooring needs to stay out of the spotlight?!

 If you’re deep in the planning phase and found your way here whilst searching for some inspiration on cool pattern vinyl flooring and bright colours for your project, have you met our Room Hero?